 - Computers and smartphones may carry stand-alone insurance – If you're getting these items new, at the time of purchase you may be offered insurance or other protections against theft or loss.
 Also, check the credit card used for the purchase, to see what protections might be available.

-Students and/or their parents may also want to consider purchasing a stand-alone policy specifically designed for students living away at college.
-This can be an economical way to provide additional insurance coverage for a variety of disasters.
+- Consider a stand-alone policy specifically designed for students living away at college – This can be an economical way to provide additional insurance coverage for a variety of disasters.

-- Don't leave belongings unattended on campus.
-Whether you are in class, the library, the dining hall or other public areas, keep book bags, purses and laptops with you at all times.
-These are the primary areas where property theft occurs.
+- Don't leave belongings unattended on campus – Classrooms, the library, the dining hall or other public areas are the primary places where property theft occurs, so keep book bags, purses and laptops with you at all times.